msv-lab/llm-play/README.md

 To group answers into equivalence classes based qwen2.5's judgement, use the following command:

     llm-play --partition data \
              --equivalence "llm-play --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%CONDENSED_DATA1%%\" and \"%%CONDENSED_DATA2%%\"?' --predicate" \
              --output classes

 Paritioning can be performed for a subset of data:

-    llm-play --partition data/qwen2.5-7b-instruct_1.0/a_2f73f5f \
+    llm-play --partition data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
              --equivalence "$EQUIVALENCE" \
              --output classes

 When using the filesystem tree format, the equivalence class identifiers will be added to the end of output file names, after the underscore:

     classes
     └── qwen2.5-7b-instruct_1.0
-        ├── _69a3a31.md
+        ├── _4ae91f5bd6090fb6.md
-        └── _69a3a31
+        └── _4ae91f5bd6090fb6
             ├── 0_0.md
             ├── 1_0.md
             ...
             └── 9_3.md

 The class identifiers across multiple directories are not consistent.

 This equivalence is defined via a shell command that exits with the zero status code when two answers are equivalent.
-The classes are computed using the [disjoint-set algorithm](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
+The classes are computed using [disjoint-set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

 Equivalence relations can be composed by repeated partitioning:

     llm-play --partition data --equivalence "$EQUIVALENCE1" --output classes1 llm-play --partition classes1 --equivalence "$EQUIVALENCE2" --output classes2

 The equivalence relation can be configured:

 - Using the `-c` option to select a predefined equivalence command.